Iximiel/plumed-tutorial-pycv/NAVIGATION.md

-# How to use pycv
+# How to use PyCV

-The lesson contains a guide to set up pycv and some simple examples.
+The lesson contains a guide to set up PyCV and some simple examples.

 ```mermaid